canonical/ubuntu-core-docs/en/guides/build-device/interfaces.md

 The following tutorial will show you how: [Your first interface](http://www.zygoon.pl/2016/08/creating-your-first-snappy-interface.html).

-### Requesting an interface
+## Requesting an interface

-You can also file an interface request by [opening a bug report](https://bugs.launchpad.net/snappy/+bugs?field.tag=snapd-interface) with the `snapd-interface` bug tag.
+You can file an interface request exposing your use case by [opening a bug report](https://bugs.launchpad.net/snappy/+bugs?field.tag=snapd-interface) with the `snapd-interface` bug tag.

 ## Manually connecting interfaces